 Ferragudo

-Ferragudo is a charming fishing village that has kept its traditional charm with its whitewashed houses, narrow streets covered with flowers, and a fishing boat-filled harbor.
-Bring your camera because the town is very picturesque.
-It also is a great place to sit in the sun and enjoy some pastries.
+Ferragudo is a charming fishing village that has kept its traditional charm.
+Its whitewashed houses, narrow streets covered with flowers, and a fishing boat-filled harbor make it a great place to bring your camera.
 Ferragudo is a 40-minute drive east of Lagos.

 Also visit: The fairytale palaces and castles of Sintra